LevelUp ● Rosenheim, Germany

 As an addition to the storeys of an existing apartment building, the system can be adapted to a wide variety of buildings that correspond to the building and floor plan typologies of residential buildings from the 1950s to 1970s.
 This creates an innovative solution for redensification in cities, which can be applied to the largest proportion of the German building stock of multifamily houses.
 The SDE 21/22 competition entry will be developed on the basis of an existing building in Nuremberg, that exhibits the building and floor plan typologies described.
 The modular construction makes it possible to react individually to the existing situation at each location and to create new, innovative living space that is needed on site.
 At the same time, the system can react flexibly to the needs of the residents and serve every age and target group without restrictions.

-The integration of flexible rooms, which are located between the individual residential units, enables the desired flexibility.
-The flexible as well as connectable rooms can be used as a separate residential unit or be divided among the neighboring apartments, thus gaining additional living space.
-In this way, the apartments of the addition can grow with the residents and react flexibly to the number of people in a housing unit.
+The integration of flexible rooms, some of which are located between the individual residential units, enables the desired flexibility.
+The flexible as well as connectable rooms can be used as a separate living unit or divided among the neighboring apartments, gaining additional living space, which allows the apartments to be enlarged.
 With its expressive, visionary architecture, the levelup system stands out from the existing building and at the same time forms a unit with it through the redesign and the renovation of the existing facade.
 The extension, makes a statement.
 It does not try to hide in the monotonous image of the residential buildings, but arouses the interest of passers-by through its prominence.
 This is not only to draw attention to the levelup system in timber modular construction and the associated type of redensification in the city, but the architecture also draws attention to the issue of sustainability in the neighborhood.

 The texts were written by the teams themselves and will be updated during the competition.